dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 A function :term:`establishes a handler` with the :drm:`let handler
 <let_handler>` statement.
 The handler remains in effect until the function
 exits.
 Other functions called by the first can establish new handlers.
-When the ``signal`` function looks for a handler, it looks for the most recently established handler that fits the condition.
+When the :drm:`signal` function looks for a handler, it looks for the most recently established handler that fits the condition.

 In the example above, there are two handlers: ``handle-no-person-found`` and